junokili/Surabaya-Kita/README.md

 **Overall Design**
 The site has a clear identity, with a consistent and predictable theme and style throughout.
-The site layout is simple with a navbar at the top right, which collapses to a hanburger menu on smaller screen sizes, the site name as a home page link and and a standard footer with contact information and links to social media pages (not active).
+The site layout is simple with a navbar at the top right, which collapses to a hamburger menu on smaller screen sizes, the site name as a home page link and and a standard footer with contact information and links to social media pages (not active).
  All clickable links have clear actions and responses.
-The site is designed over multiple pages and each pages’ content is clear.
+The site is designed over multiple pages and each page's content is clear.
 It is easy to know where you are, or how to get where you want to be.
 There are additional buttons on pages such as My Events, My Profile to direct the user.

 The elements and features are clear and legible.
 The key elements are easy to recognise and disclosed progressively over different pages.
 The features currently offered provide the user and owner with what they need, and they are simple to implement and use.
 Future releases can add value in bite-size increments, such as displaying events in caledar or map format, using profile information to tailor suggested events to users (e.g. Events Near You / Events You May Like), and allowing users to express interest in a particular event.